a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 Climbing the eastern slope, Donner Lake belies its infamous past.

 The empty Pacific Fruit Express refrigerated cars were were our first choice to ride.
 At each end on the top there were compartments where block ice was loaded to chill the fresh fruits and vegetables.
 When the cars were empty, we could open the hatches and jump in and ride in a clean and protected space.
+When standing

-Left, an entire train of reefers
+Right, an entire train of

-highballing through the
+empty reefers highballing through the Sierra Nevada foothills

 near Auburn, California.